-Despite residential uses envisaged for the Site in PRUTS, the Proposal seeks to retain and enhance a greater employment use (in terms of jobs) and existing non-residential floorspace in a development of the Site.
+Despite residential uses envisaged for the Site in PRUTS, the Proposal seeks to retain the light industrial zone and existing quantum of non-residential floorspace in a development of the Site.

 1.2 SCOPE AND PURPOSE

 AEC Group (AEC) has been engaged by Britely Property to prepare an Economic Impact Assessment (EIA) to examine the economic impacts likely to result from the proposed planning control amendments and subsequent redevelopment of the Site.
 Given that the Site itself has recognition in strategic plans, the EIA considers the economic impacts that could result from the implementation of the Parramatta Road Corridor Urban Transformation Strategy (PRUTS), specifically in Camperdown Precinct.